-Settled largely by Scottish immigrants under the Lay Association of the Free Church of Scotland the area grew with the discovery of gold in the 1860s.
+Settled by Scottish immigrants under the Lay Association of the Free Church of Scotland the area grew with the discovery of gold in the 1860s.
 Several decades later Dunedin became New Zealand’s leading commercial and industrial center.
 New Zealand’s biggest manufacturers, importers, commercial, and transport firms had their origins in Dunedin.

 Dunedin is home to the University of Otago, New Zealand’s first university, and Otago Polytechnic.
 Students account for a large proportion of the population.